Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_timeout.md

 Note that setting a timeout at register time actually set the timeout to the HttpClient itslef, where setting it at request time it will be managed by an auto cancelling token.

-You can now set a timeout thanks to this option:
+You can set a timeout thanks to this option:

 ```csharp
 // direct configuration